StanfordLegion/legion.stanford.edu/circuit.md

-At this point, the observant reader will notice that we have done nothing to actually specify that our physical instances should be laid out in struct-of-arrays order.
-To accomplish this we extend the `DefaultMapper` with a custom `CircuitMapper`.
-In the `map_task` method, we modify the mapping requests for each `RegionRequirement` to specify that the `blocking_factor` should be set to the `max_blocking_factor` allowed.
-This will tell the runtime that a struct-of-arrays layout should be used.
+At this point, the observant reader will notice that we have done nothing to actually specify that our physical instances should be laid out in struct-of-arrays (SOA) order.
+The default mapper uses the SOA format to encourage maximum re-use by any tasks which use subsets of the fields.
+Actually users can specify the layout constraint for each task variant during task registration time, an example of which is the [here](https://github.com/StanfordLegion/legion/blob/stable/examples/layout_constraints/transpose.cc).
-If we had specified `1` for the blocking factor, that would correspond to an `AOS` layout, and any value in between would be a `HybridSOA` layout.
+Another way to change the layout constraint is to extend the `DefaultMapper` with a custom mapper.
+In the `map_task` method, we could specify the `OrderingConstraint`.

 #### GPU Execution ####